AlmostFamouS2/FUNCTIONS_IN_C/README.md

 #WHAT'S ALL ABOUT?
+ Beyond the other C programs, I've created a C libary from scratch, which contains the most basics functions to use to help on Dev.
+Time.

-  This is the first C libary I've ever done.
+  #This is the first C libary I've ever done.
     Just for knowledge sake :)

 # <h2> The all functions includes: